When Generative Replay Meets Evolving Deepfakes: Dual Confusion-Aware Regularization for Incremental Face Forgery Detection: Experimental Results

-\paragraph{Impact of Generator Quality.} We further evaluate the impact of the quality of the replay generator on detection performance.
-As shown in Fig.~\ref{fig:replay_analysis} (right), we compare three different generators (\textit{i.e.}, GAN, DDIM, and LDM) on the P2 protocol.
-The results show a clear correlation between generation fidelity and detection accuracy.
-The GAN-based generator exhibits poor performance due to its simple architecture and outdated mechanism.
-LDM and DDIM, as the latest Diffusion-based detectors, can both perform promisingly to generate replays that enhance incremental learning.
-Hence, we choose to deploy LDM as the generator of our method.
-Moreover, the similar performance with LDM and DDIM demonstrates that \textit{DARW} is not dependent to specific generators unless it being incapable, which indicates its scalability and application potential.
+We analyze replay generator quality by comparing GAN, DDIM, and LDM under the P2 protocol (Fig.~\ref{fig:replay_analysis}, right).
+Results show a direct correlation between generation fidelity and detection accuracy.
+The outdated GAN architecture performs poorly, whereas diffusion-based LDM and DDIM generate promising replays that significantly enhance incremental learning, leading us to select LDM.
+Furthermore, the similar performance of LDM and DDIM proves that Dual-CARE is generator-agnostic (given sufficient generation capability), highlighting its scalability and extensive application potential.